nytimes/drone-gke/CONTRIBUTING.md

 The git workflow follows [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).

-New features should be based on the `master` branch.
+New features should be based on the `main` branch.

 ### Dependencies